Groundhog Day gale of 1976: Vermont

+Elsewhere along the East Coast

+The Robesonian newspaper of Lumberton, North Carolina, reported the drowning of a 20-year-old man in Lake Waccamaw.
+A person was hospitalized after their trailer overturned in Chadbourn, and a 45-foot boat ran aground on Wrightsville beach due to winds.

 Canada effects

 Significant damage occurred in southern New Brunswick, especially to the city of Saint John.
 Saint John experienced winds of 188 km/h (116 mph).
 Southwest Nova Scotia and southern New Brunswick experienced coastal flooding of up to 1.6 m deep causing extensive damage to wharves, coastal buildings, boats and vessels.
 Power and communications lines were also knocked out.
 The tides along the coast were increased due to the convergence of anomalistic, synodical, and tropical monthly tidal cycles peaking simultaneously (known as Saros); a once in 18-year event.
 Damage was estimated in the tens of millions of dollars.
 Offshore New Brunswick, 12-m (39 ft) waves with swells of 10 m were reported in the high seas.
 The decommissioned Grand Harbour Lighthouse at Fish Fluke Point on Grand Manan sustained extensive damage.
 The aftermath of this storm was worsened by a severe cold snap that followed the day after.

+Campobello Island and Deer Island were located in the direct path of the gale and based on the tiny sizes of the islands, the salt spray that was carried up to 10 km inland meant that no area was sheltered from this phenomenon.
+Salt encrusted vehicles, building and vegetation all over these tiny islands.

+A 30-year-old man from Saint John died after being swept away by floodwaters while attempting to secure a fishing hut on the Kennebecasis River in Rothesay, New Brunswick.